I need to record safety incidents across our 12 sites — date, site, severity, reporter, and follow-up owner.

 -

-Review and approve the structure
+Review and approve the layout

 -